StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2023/12/new-years/index.md

 but now I actually needed to have something organized to manage the mess.
 I did this by having a seperate forground and background collection, and seperating everything into those 2 collections.
 This allowed me to easily hide the background (unneeded 90% of the time) and unhide it when it came time to render.
 {{< image src="gallary/outliner.webp" alt="Organized outliner with foreground and background, and seperate collections for everything else" position="center" style="border-radius: 8px;" >}}

+*Note: There's some additional stuff I added after taking this screenshot, but I think you get the point. ~~Plus, the additional stuff are inuendos ;D. Happy searching!~~*

 It was with this trick that allowed me to continue working on a simple laptop.
 For further optimization, I even split the OBJ in 2 to allow seperate background and forground pieces.
 {{< image src="gallary/background.webp" alt="Full OBJ" position="center" style="border-radius: 8px;" >}}
 {{< image src="gallary/foreground.webp" alt="Just the foreground" position="center" style="border-radius: 8px;" >}}